-Reheat: If you are going to enjoy it the next day, you can put foil over the pie dish and refrigerate it.
+Reheat: If you enjoy it the next day, you can put foil over the pie dish and refrigerate it.
 To reheat, preheat the oven to 350°F. Let it warm up on the counter for 30 minutes first and heat for 20 minutes until warmed through.

 I do not recommend freezing.

-To save time, you can prepare the crust and par-bake (blind bake) it the day before.
+To save time, prepare the crust and par-bake (blind bake) it the day before.

-Be sure to blind bake the crust as directed.
+Be sure to blind-bake the crust as directed.
 Blind baking is also called pre-baking.
-To do it, place parchment paper over the dough, fill it with dry beans or pie weights, and bake it for a short time as the recipe directs.
+Place parchment paper over the dough, fill it with dry beans or pie weights, and bake it for a short time as the recipe directs.

 If you make this recipe, please be sure to leave a comment and a rating ★★★★★ below.
 I love to see your amazing creations on Instagram, make sure to tag me @resplendentkitchen and #resplendentkitchenrecipes.
 To get more ideas follow me on Facebook and Pinterest.